Key takeaways

 The best solution for a startup is to start the mobile app development with an MVP.

-We shared two best ways to select the MVP core features it in a dedicated article: read how to keep your first product version simple, attractive, and viable.
+We shared two best ways to select the MVP core features in a dedicated article: read how to keep your first product version simple, attractive, and viable.

 Decide how you will earn money from your app

 So, we are coming to the main point: marketplace business models.
 We will touch on the top popular ones and show examples of how brands mix them.
-Don’t lose your nerve now: you don’t choose a model once and forever and can change it or combine it with another one.
+Don’t lose your nerve now, you don’t choose a model once and forever and can change it or combine it with another one.

 Testing is our king: check your ideas, track results, analyze, and start all over again with another plan if it doesn’t work out.
-This is why it makes sense to entrust marketplace app development to a team that will be engaged in your product and help alter some features or add new ones on the post-release stage.
+This is why it makes sense to entrust marketplace app development to a team that will be engaged in your product and help alter some features or add new ones in the post-release stage.

 Top popular marketplace business models